twhite96/authentik_traefik/README.md

 ## Applications / Providers
 In the current version, for this documentation `2024.6.0`, Authentik now includes a Wizard to aid with setting up a Application and Provider instead of manually doing it.

-I am going to set up my `Individual Application` using the Wizard and the `Domain Wide / Catch All` manually.
+I am going to set up my `Individual Application` manually and the `Domain Wide / Catch All` using the Wizard.
 ONLY to show how you can do either method, both work!

 > [!NOTE]
 > I am using the embedded outpost.
 The embedded outpost requires version `2021.8.1` or newer.
 This prevents needing the seperate Forward Auth / Proxy Provider container.

+> [!WARNING]
+> Individual applications have a higher priority than the catch all, so you can set up both!

 ### Domain Wide / Catch All (forwardAuth) using the Wizard
 In order for this to "Catch All" you must set a traefik middleware on each service.
 Look inside the `compose.yaml`.
 This specific snippet is from the `whoami-individual` service inside the `authentik/compose.yaml`: